The Department of Anesthesiology maintains a structured and extensive conference schedule.

 - Weekly Lecture Series Format:

-- Monday Conferences are faculty-led lectures and case based discussions which allow the attending to highlight emerging research and best practices within their specialties aimed at the senior residents (CA-2 and CA-3).
+- Monday Conferences are faculty-led lectures which allow the attending to highlight best practices and emerging research within their specialty.
+It is primarily aimed at the senior residents (CA-2 and CA-3).

-- Tuesday Conferences are resident-led chapter review sessions, based on well known chapters in major anesthetic textbook.
-A faculty member facilitates and mentors the senior residents in preparing this lecture for our CA-1 residents.
+- Tuesday Conferences are resident-led discussions usually the same topic as Monday, but at an introductory level for junior residents.
+A faculty member mentors the senior residents in preparing this lecture for our CA-1 residents.

-- Anesthesiology Grand Rounds are topic presentations, led by departmental faculty, guest faculty speakers from within the medical center, and renowned national speakers as part of our Visiting Professor Lecture Series.
-M&M’s are held during Grand Rounds approximately once a month.
+- Anesthesiology Grand Rounds are topic presentations, led by departmental faculty, guest faculty speakers from within the medical center, and national speakers as part of our Visiting Professor Lecture Series.
+M&M Conference is often held during Grand Rounds as well.

-- Thursday Afternoon Case Conference is a faculty-led conference, which focuses on applying the knowledge obtained from the lectures given earlier in the week.
+- Thursday Afternoon Case Conference is either another advanced lecture or a faculty-led conference that focuses on applying the knowledge obtained from the lectures given earlier in the week.
 During the Thursday conference we incorporate small or larger group discussion, audience response system for cases and questions, Jeopardy and other interactive approaches that will enable the resident to apply what they have learned.

 - Embedded simulation - A small group of residents each week participate in a simulation scenario based off the lecture topics.
 Residents get an opportunity to directly apply the teaching from the lecture to a simulated case in our Mock OR.